Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

-We organize patterns in two major groups: \emph{schema-driven patterns}, shaped by the structure of the DB schema and its explicit constraints, and \emph{data-driven patterns}, which in addition consider constraints emerging from specific configurations of the data in the DB.
-Observe that, for each schema-driven pattern, we actually identify a data-driven version in which the constraints over the schema are now not explicitly specified, but hold in the data.
-We denote such pattern as its schema-driven counterpart, but with a leading ``D'' in place of ``S'' (e.g., in Table~\ref{tab:schema-driven-patterns}, DE is the data-driven version of SE).
-The two types of patterns can be used in combination with additional semantic information from the ontology, for instance on how the data values from the DB translate into RDF literals.
-These considerations lead us to introduce, where necessary, \emph{pattern modifiers}.
+\paragraph{Patterns Organization} We organize patterns in two major groups: \emph{schema-driven patterns}, shaped by the structure of the DB schema and its explicit constraints, and \emph{data-driven patterns}, which in addition consider constraints emerging from specific configurations of the data in the DB.
+Observe that, for each schema-driven pattern, we actually identify a corresponding data-driven version in which the constraints over the schema are not explicitly specified, but \emph{hold in the data}.
+We denote such pattern as its schema-driven counterpart, but with a leading ``D'' in place of ``S'' (e.g., \pat{DE} is the data-driven version of Pattern \pat{SE} shown in Table~\ref{tab:schema-driven-patterns-1}).

-It is important to note that some of the patterns come with accessory views defined over the DB-schema.
-The purpose of these views is to make explicit the presence of specific structures over the DB schema that are revealed through the application of the pattern itself.
-Such views can be used themselves, together with the original DB schema, to identify the applicability of further patterns.